chhuang-one/sqxclib/doc/database-migrations.md

 ### Creating Tables (dynamic)

-You will get difference type name from C and C++ source code when you use gcc to compile because gcc's typeid(Type).name() will return strange name.
+You will get different type name from C and C++ source code when you use gcc to compile because gcc's typeid(Type).name() will return strange name.
 **Please create or define type of SqTable in C++ language if your application written in C++ language.**

 If SqTable::type defined in C language, you may NOT use below C++ template functions to access SQL table.